Vehicle registration plates of Ontario: Amateur radio plates

 Amateur Radio plates were introduced in 1969 as supplemental plates.
 In 1976, Ontario permitted the call-sign to be on regular passenger plates, eliminating the small supplemental plates.

-Special Event Plates
+Special event plates

 Vanity licence plates

 Along with regular series plates, the province also offers vanity plates for passenger and commercial vehicles.
 A personalized licence plate message may contain almost any combination of letters and numbers from two to eight characters.
 The plates can also include one of 60 different graphics, with two to six characters.
 Available graphics have changed over the years, with some becoming available, while others have been withdrawn or modified.
 Owners selecting a graphic but no custom message are generally assigned a registration with a 12XY34 pattern, where the XY is a code indicating the design (i.e.: LN and LM = Loon, CF = Canadian Flag, etc.).

 The province reserves the right to refuse or withdraw plates for a variety of reasons, including: